RedisInsight/Tutorials/src/redis_stack/general_data_structures.md

 - [SMEMBERS](https://redis.io/commands/smembers)
 - [SUNION](https://redis.io/commands/sunion)

 Use `SADD` to create and update a set.
 Each `SADD` command will return the number of added members.
-If you try to add a member that is already present in the set, `0` is returned.
+If you try to add a member that is already in the set, `0` is returned.

 ```redis Create a set
 SADD bike:1:addons "whitewall tires"